 This is a fun way to project colourful images onto walls, ceilings and floors, even umbrellas.
-Although it could be argued that video projection offers a wider range of material, the ‘Mirage’ projector does not require a computer, it is also very portable and does not call for the practitioner to have detailed technical knowledge in order to operate it.
+Although it could be argued that video projection offers a wider range of material, a wheel rotator projector does not require a computer, it is also very portable and does not call for the practitioner to have detailed technical knowledge in order to operate it.

 Many of us have incredible visual skills, which enable us to observe, understand and act on visual information.
 A high percentage of students with learning difficulties will have some degree of visual impairment so visual stimulation is a high priority and, for this, a projector is an impressive tool.
 Watching a projected image, without using switches or other forms of interaction may be perceived by some as unproductive; however, stimulation of this nature for short periods of time can assist in the development of visual awareness and can help the student to gain essential visual and life skills.